Third-Party Tested Magnesium Glycinate Supplements 2026: I Lab-Tested 18 Brands for Anxiety and Sleep

 Lab Score: 99.2% | Elemental Mg: 120mg per capsule | Price: $0.32 per capsule | Certifications: NSF, GMP

-Pure Encapsulations has been my professional recommendation for years.
-The lab results confirm why.
+Pure Encapsulations has been my professional recommendation for years, and the lab results clearly confirm why.

 Lab Test Results: